Symptoms depend on which organs are affected.

 IgG4 is the least common of the 4 subclasses of IgG.
 It has various normal functions in the body, but in IgG4-related disease, immune cells that produce IgG4, along with other related cells, accumulate abnormally in certain organs and damage them.
 The affected organs can enlarge and may eventually fill with scar tissue (fibrosis) and the damage can be permanent.

-One or more organs are affected; the 11 organs considered typical of IgG4-RD include
+One or more organs are affected.
+Other organs and tissues can be affected, but the 11 organs considered typical of IgG4-RD include

 Pancreas (organ that secretes digestive juices and hormones such as insulin)

 Bile ducts (small tubes that carry bile, a fluid that aids in digestion)